 Comparing the cost of these two streaming services is pretty straightforward, since Disney Plus has only the one plan – $8.99 per month (or $89.99 per year) for everything.
 That includes up to four simultaneous streams, up to seven profiles and quality up to 4K Ultra HD, too – perfect for families.

 Stan’s pricing is a more traditional tiered affair, with higher video quality or extra streams costing more.
 The basic plan is $10/month (SD, 1 stream), but if you want HD and multiple streams you’ll have to pay $14/month for the Standard plan.
-And if you want 4K Ultra HD you’ll be up for $17/month – nearly double what Disney Plus charges for the same level of access (though Stan has far more content, to be fair).
+And if you want 4K Ultra HD you’ll be up for $19/month – more than double what Disney Plus charges for the same level of access (though Stan has far more content, to be fair).

 In the area of unique features, Disney Plus has something rather cool waiting for fans who like to take a deep dive into their favourite shows and movies – an “extras” section for many titles which includes deleted scenes, trailers, documentaries and even an alternate version of the film or a director’s commentary.
 No other streaming service offers this sort of thing, and it’s brilliant.